Story

 February/March 1992 | Volume 43, Issue 1

 The Russian road to democracy is not going to be easy.
-In the forty-five-volume edition of Vladimir Lenin’s collected works, the index shows no entry for Thomas Jefferson, Patrick Henry, John Adams, or James Madison.
+In the 45-volume edition of Vladimir Lenin’s collected works, the index shows no entry for Thomas Jefferson, Patrick Henry, John Adams, or James Madison.
 George Washington gets three mentions, but they all relate to well-wishers suggesting that Lenin is the George Washington of Russia.
 Monroe is listed four times—each time for the Monroe Doctrine, with nothing about the debates over the U.S. Constitution.

 This striking indifference of the founder of the Soviet state to the American heritage of democracy and its authors is hardly a positive harbinger for the hopes of the many Russians (and their well-wishers on our shores) for the rise of a new and democratic state from the ruins of the dictatorship of Lenin, Stalin, and their successors.

-Most Russians, when asked what they understand by the word democracy , assert: “Why, just the kind you have in America.”
+Most Russians, when asked what they understand by the word democracy, assert: “Why, just the kind you have in America.”
 But, in fact, they have little or no idea of what that democracy is or where it came from.
 They are hardly aware that there ever was an American Revolution.

-The Russian ignorance is much like that of the young American radicals of the 1960s who proudly wore Mao buttons but confessed that they had never read a line of Mao, not even his Little Red Book .
+The Russian ignorance is much like that of the young American radicals of the 1960s who proudly wore Mao buttons but confessed that they had never read a line of Mao, not even his Little Red Book.
 “We’re spiritual Maoists,” they would say.
 Russia’s “spiritual democrats” are just as ignorant of the American democratic process, how it came about and how it has evolved.

 This, as Pravda used to say, “is no accident.”